huzxaifa/quote-generator-web-app/assignment-2/README.md

 <!-- ENV VARIABLES -->
 ### :key: Environment Variables

-In order to use this GPT4 Summarizer Webapp you have to add some environment variables to .env file,
+In order to use this Blog Summarizer Web App you have to add some environment variables to .env file,

 create `.env` file in root folder & add the following environment variable:
 ```env